Ecological and Sustainable Living Internship

 Check out our Frequently Asked Questions and Community Agreements pages for more information about what to bring and what to expect.
 We will also send you a more detailed What to Bring list once you are registered.

 Your stay includes all of your meals on site.
 We are proud to highlight traditional Costa Rican cuisine with a few twists and eat farm-to-table as much as possible.
 We rotate cooking responsibilities using food that we've grown on our own farm or purchased locally, with a preference for high quality organic.
+Our typical meals are vegetarian and gluten-free.

 Transportation & Travel